bdaiinstitute/crm-website/README.md

 pnpm add react-hot-toast
 ```

-## Development environmen
+## Development environment

-We used VSCode and Chrome to develop and test this website.
+We use VSCode and Chrome to develop and test this website.

 **VSCode**